 You need shockwave installed to see software version and it works best on PC not MAC.
 (NOTE as of 20.8.2016 the online version now used UK cameras not USA because of a change in technology)

 Available.
 Custom made software system and computer files.

-Keywords: Online, net art, system, real time surveilance and art.
+Keywords: Online, net art, system, real time surveilance, art.

 "One of Stanzas frequent topics is the ubiquitous growth of surveillance technologies, as in the panopticon addressed by Michel Foucault but later treated more skeptically by Bruno Latour and Emilie Hermant.
 Another of Stanzas themes is multi-point perspectives, though rather than give this topic the expected relativist spin, he stresses the notion that the varying perspectives amount to parallel realities thereby suggesting that these realities are partly cut off from one another for the same reason that Euclidean parallel lines never make contact.
 Finally, Stanzas work frequently employs media that utilize real-time interactions between the artwork and its surrounding environment, in ways that sometimes make it difficult to specify exactly where the boundaries of the artwork lie.
 Lets consider each of these themes in turn."